-Medical Device Risk Assessment
+Medical Device Risk Analysis

 Risk analysis is a sequence of the process with the use of available information to identify hazards and estimate risk for each hazardous situation of a medical device in its normal use and faulty state.
 Risk Analysis shall be carried out in three stages.

 - Intended use and identification of characteristics related to the safety of the medical device- in this step identify the quantitative and qualitative characteristics of a medical device and its possible misuses.

 - Identification of Hazard- in this stage identify all possible hazards of a medical device in its normal use as well as in faulty condition.